THE OFFICIAL HOME OF

 Early goals were established; to start an organization that developed great softball players AND good people, to bring “travel” ball opportunity to the local community, to keep fees low and affordable for these kids, and to give all players playing time on the field and at bat.
 The Wisconsin Twister’s Mission has evolved and has been refined over the years, but those early goals have remained true to today.

-Lou Aponte developed a coaching “tree” of many gifted team leaders over the years.
-Brian and DiAnna Johnson, both Head Coaches, were the first to join and take on additional teams and helped establish a strong balance.
-The Baumgartner’s joined the following season as additional Coach and Parent Rep. These four families (Aponte’s, Baumgartner’s, Johnson’s, and Mikolajczyks) built the organization of today.
-They have trained coaches, taught players, game coached, team scheduled, financed, recruited, fund raised, strategized, negotiated and worked fields.
-The Spring Fling (state qualifier) and Fall Brawl tournaments were introduced to give Twister teams the opportunity to not only play in a local tournament, but provide additional tournaments for teams to participate in from all over Southeast Wisconsin.
-These two tournaments have been an annual staple for over 13 years.
+Lou Aponte developed a coaching “tree” of many gifted team leaders.
+Brian and DiAnna Johnson, both Head Coaches, were the first to join in and take on additional teams and each helped to establish a strong balance of coaching styles.
+The Baumgartner’s joined the following season as additional Coach and Parent Rep. These four families (Aponte’s, Johnson's, Baumgartner’s and Mikolajczyks) over 20 plus years built the organization you see as of today.
+They have trained coaches, taught players, game coached, managed, team scheduled, financed, recruited, fund raised, strategized, negotiated, ran tournaments, offered clinics, built guidelines by example and tirelessly worked many fields.
+The Annual Spring Fling (a state qualifier) and The Fall Brawl tournaments were introduced to give Twister teams the opportunity to not only play in a local tournament, but to provide additional tournaments for teams to participate in from all over Southeast Wisconsin.
+These two tournaments have been an annual staple and are still a place teams come from all over come and participate today.

 The organization continued to grow, and as more families stepped up to help with the business of running the Twisters; a Wisconsin Twister Board was established by the four families.
-With the additions of remarkable volunteer leaders - Kathy Sterling, The Pinkos family, John Lewandowski, The Gemmels, The Michelfelders, The Ballews, Kristy Boyle, the Olle’s, Jim Peltier, and the newest members Janet Mulligan and Ed O’Dwyer.
+With the additions of remarkable volunteer leaders - Kathy Sterling, The Pinkos family, John Lewandowski, The Gemmels, The Michelfelders, The Ballews, Kristy Boyle, the Olle’s, Jim Peltier, Ed Odwyer, Janet Mulligan, Kerry Greil, Monica Munoz, Cristina Aponte and newest member Callie Mikolajczyk.

-An estimated 400+ young ladies have passed through our teams, and many have gone on to play and contribute successfully at local high schools and on to become collegiate athletes.
-While others have come back to give back to where they began.
+An estimated 500+ young ladies have passed through our teams, and many have gone on to play and contribute successfully at local high schools and beyond to become collegiate athletes.
+While many others have come back to the organization and give back to where they began.
 Many have graduated and begun successful careers.
-They are police officers, pharmacists, physical therapists, nurses, and teachers.
+There are many that went into community service as police officers, fire fighters, EMT's, pharmacists, physical therapists, nurses, US military, counselors, and teachers.

-The Twisters, besides teaching softball skills, emphasize growth as members in the community and have given support over the years to many worthy charities.
-Each year the Wisconsin Twisters bring awareness and have highlighted many social/health issues - Juvenile Diabetes, Congenital Heart Disease, Traumatic Brain Injury, Down Syndrome, Ovarian Cancer, American Veterans and this year Breast Cancer.
-Playing and bringing an awareness with support throughout each season with annual colors, ribbons, charitable events and tournaments.
+The Twisters, besides teaching softball skills, continue to emphasize individual and team "growth" as members of the community that surrounds us.
+We as an organization over the years have provided many ways to support many worthy charities.
+Each year the Wisconsin Twisters bring awareness and have highlighted many social/health issues - from Juvenile Diabetes, Make A Wish, Koos for Kids, Congenital Heart Disease, Traumatic Brain Injury, Down Syndrome, Ovarian Cancer, American Veterans, Build a Bear for Children, Children's Hospital, Honor Flight, Mental Health Awareness, Cystic Fibrosis and many more along the way.
+This year we play in Honor of Coach Karl and the American Heart Association.
+Our teams bring awareness and support throughout each season with annual colors represented, ribbons, charitable outings, volunteer events and tournaments.

 ❤️